Alaska Drug & Alcohol Awareness Class Online

 In most cases, our online Drug & Alcohol Awareness is accepted by courts, probation officers, and employers in Alaska.
 However, in some cases the court or rules of a particular county may disallow distance learning.
 We recommend confirming with your specific court or probation officer before enrolling.

-Your certificate is backed by a 100% money-back guarantee.
-If your certificate is not accepted for any reason, we will refund you the full price of the course.
+Your certificate is backed by a 100% Acceptance Guarantee.
+If your certificate is not accepted for any reason, we will work with your court or officer to resolve it.
 Simply contact us with written proof of decline.

 Alaska courts order drug & alcohol awareness under the Alaska Statutes (AS).
 Common charges include Assault in the Fourth Degree (AS 11.41.230), Reckless Endangerment (AS 11.41.250), Disorderly Conduct (AS 11.61.110), and domestic violence offenses. drug & alcohol awareness is frequently ordered as a condition of probation.